Early acquisition due to hardship

 - if no offers have been made, a notice or letter from a licensed real estate agent or appropriate website that shows this.

-An independent reviewer will be appointed by the Department of Planning, Industry and Environment to assess your eligibility for hardship.
+An independent reviewer will be appointed by the Department of Planning, Housing and Infrastructure to assess your eligibility for hardship.
 The independent reviewer may determine that:

 - You’re eligible for hardship, and so the decision of the acquiring authority is overturned.
-The acquiring authority must then acquire your land within 90 days.
+The acquiring authority must then acquire your property within 90 days.

 Or

-Compensation under the Land Acquisition (Just Terms Compensation) Act 1991 is required to be on just terms and will include payment of market value of your property.
+Compensation under the Land Acquisition (Just Terms Compensation) Act 1991 is required to be on just terms and is guaranteed to not be less than the market value of your property.
 Depending on your individual circumstances, the following types of compensation may not be paid in the event of a hardship acquisition:

 - any loss attributable to severance or disturbance